humeval/humeval.github.io/_pages/call-for-papers.md

 ### Ethics Policy

-Authors are required to honour the ethical code set out in the ACL Code of Ethics.
+Authors are required to honour the ethical code set out in the [ACL Code of Ethics](https://www.aclweb.org/adminwiki/index.php?title=ACL_Resolutions#March_5.2C_2020).
 The consideration of the ethical impact of our research, use of data, and potential applications of our work has always been an important consideration, and as artificial intelligence is becoming more mainstream, these issues are increasingly pertinent.
 We ask that all authors read the code, and ensure that their work is conformant to this code.
 Where a paper may raise ethical issues, we ask that you include in the paper an explicit discussion of these issues, which will be taken into account in the review process.
 We reserve the right to reject papers on ethical grounds, where the authors are judged to have operated counter to the ACL Code of Ethics, or have inadequately addressed legitimate ethical concerns with their work.

 ### Paper Submission and Templates

 Submission is electronic, using the Softconf START conference management system.
 For electronic submission of all papers, please use: <https://www.softconf.com/eacl2021/HumEval2021>.
-Both long and short papers must follow the ACL Author Guidelines, and must use the EACL’21 templates.
+Both long and short papers must be anonymised for double-blind reviewing, must follow the [ACL Author Guidelines](https://www.aclweb.org/adminwiki/index.php?title=ACL_Author_Guidelines), and must use the EACL’21 templates.
 You can find the EACL-2021 LaTeX template [on overleaf](https://www.overleaf.com/latex/templates/eacl-2021-proceedings-template/jprrhhtnbrrm) or [download the zip file](https://2021.eacl.org/downloads/eacl2021-templates.zip).

 ### Organisers

 Anya Belz, University of Brighton, UK\
 Shubham Agarwal, Heriot Watt University, UK\
 Yvette Graham, Trinity College Dublin, Ireland\
-Ehud Reiter, University of Aberdeen\
+Ehud Reiter, University of Aberdeen, UK\
-Anastasia Shimorina, Université de Lorraine / LORIA
+Anastasia Shimorina, Université de Lorraine / LORIA, France

 ### PC Members